Insight - Feeling ignored, Fed jolts markets to prime them for lift-off

 Yellen, her deputies, and a few top staffers typically write the first draft of the statement two weeks before the policy meeting.

-A so-called teal book effectively formalises the language a week later with feedback from other Fed presidents and governors.
+A so-called teal book effectively formalizes the language a week later with feedback from other Fed presidents and governors.

 Some Fed officials were uncomfortable with the "innovation," said a source with knowledge of how the decision was made, but they agreed to back it because "there was a sense that the market wasn't listening."